Can I bring my family to Germany?

 • After the approval, your family members can collect the visa at the embassy and travel to Germany.

-• In Germany, your family members must register with the immigration office within 3 months to obtain the family reunification residence permit.22In some cases, your family members can also apply for family asylum (more information).
+• In Germany, your family members must register with the immigration office before the expiry of the visa, usually within 3 months to obtain the family reunification residence permit.22In some cases, your family members can also apply for family asylum (more information).

 ▷ View all step-by-step guides.